demisto/content/Packs/SymantecDLP/Integrations/SymantecDLPV2/README.md

 #### The behavior of the following arguments was changed:

-In the *symantec-dlp-update-incident* command:
+In the ***symantec-dlp-update-incident*** command:
   *custom_attribute_name* and *custom_attribute_value* are now used in *custom_attributes*.
   *incident_id* argument are now called *incident_ids* and can get a list of incident IDs to update.

 ### Outputs
 #### The following outputs were removed in this version:

-In the *symantec-dlp-get-incident-details* command:
+In the ***symantec-dlp-get-incident-details*** command:

-*SymantecDLP.Incident.LongID*
+- *SymantecDLP.Incident.LongID*
-*SymantecDLP.Incident.StatusCode* - this output was replaced by *SymantecDLP.Incident.incidentStatusId*.
+- *SymantecDLP.Incident.StatusCode* - this output was replaced by *SymantecDLP.Incident.incidentStatusId*.
-*SymantecDLP.Incident.CreationDate* - this output was replaced by *SymantecDLP.Incident.creationDate*.
+- *SymantecDLP.Incident.CreationDate* - this output was replaced by *SymantecDLP.Incident.creationDate*.
-*SymantecDLP.Incident.DetectionDate* - this output was replaced by *SymantecDLP.Incident.detectionDate*.
+- *SymantecDLP.Incident.DetectionDate* - this output was replaced by *SymantecDLP.Incident.detectionDate*.
-*SymantecDLP.Incident.Severity* - this output was replaced by *SymantecDLP.Incident.severity*.
+- *SymantecDLP.Incident.Severity* - this output was replaced by *SymantecDLP.Incident.severity*.
-*SymantecDLP.Incident.MessageSource* - this output was replaced by *SymantecDLP.Incident.messageSource*.
+- *SymantecDLP.Incident.MessageSource* - this output was replaced by *SymantecDLP.Incident.messageSource*.
-*SymantecDLP.Incident.MessageSourceType* - this output was replaced by *SymantecDLP.Incident.messageType*.
+- *SymantecDLP.Incident.MessageSourceType* - this output was replaced by *SymantecDLP.Incident.messageType*.
-*SymantecDLP.Incident.MessageType* - this output was replaced by *SymantecDLP.Incident.messageType*.
+- *SymantecDLP.Incident.MessageType* - this output was replaced by *SymantecDLP.Incident.messageType*.
-*SymantecDLP.Incident.MessageTypeID - this output was replaced by *SymantecDLP.Incident.messageTypeId*.*
+- *SymantecDLP.Incident.MessageTypeID - this output was replaced by *SymantecDLP.Incident.messageTypeId*.*
-*SymantecDLP.Incident.Policy.Name* - this output was replaced by *SymantecDLP.Incident.policyName*.
+- *SymantecDLP.Incident.Policy.Name* - this output was replaced by *SymantecDLP.Incident.policyName*.
-*SymantecDLP.Incident.Policy.Version* - this output was replaced by *SymantecDLP.Incident.policyVersion*.
+- *SymantecDLP.Incident.Policy.Version* - this output was replaced by *SymantecDLP.Incident.policyVersion*.
-*SymantecDLP.Incident.Policy.Label*
+- *SymantecDLP.Incident.Policy.Label*
-*SymantecDLP.Incident.Policy.ID* - this output was replaced by *SymantecDLP.Incident.policyId*.
+- *SymantecDLP.Incident.Policy.ID* - this output was replaced by *SymantecDLP.Incident.policyId*.
-*SymantecDLP.Incident.BlockedStatus*
+- *SymantecDLP.Incident.BlockedStatus*
-*SymantecDLP.Incident.MatchCount* - this output was replaced by *SymantecDLP.Incident.matchCount*.
+- *SymantecDLP.Incident.MatchCount* - this output was replaced by *SymantecDLP.Incident.matchCount*.
-*SymantecDLP.Incident.RuleViolationCount*
+- *SymantecDLP.Incident.RuleViolationCount*
-*SymantecDLP.Incident.DetectionServer* - this output was replaced by *SymantecDLP.Incident.detectionServerName*.
+- *SymantecDLP.Incident.DetectionServer* - this output was replaced by *SymantecDLP.Incident.detectionServerName*.
-*SymantecDLP.Incident.DataOwner.Name* - this output was replaced by *SymantecDLP.Incident.dataOwnerName*.
+- *SymantecDLP.Incident.DataOwner.Name* - this output was replaced by *SymantecDLP.Incident.dataOwnerName*.
-*SymantecDLP.Incident.DataOwner.Email* - this output was replaced by *SymantecDLP.Incident.dataOwnerEmail*.
+- *SymantecDLP.Incident.DataOwner.Email* - this output was replaced by *SymantecDLP.Incident.dataOwnerEmail*.
-*SymantecDLP.Incident.EventDate*
+- *SymantecDLP.Incident.EventDate*
-*SymantecDLP.Incident.ViolatedPolicyRule.Name*
+- *SymantecDLP.Incident.ViolatedPolicyRule.Name*
-*SymantecDLP.Incident.ViolatedPolicyRule.ID*
+- *SymantecDLP.Incident.ViolatedPolicyRule.ID*
-*SymantecDLP.Incident.OtherViolatedPolicy.Name*
+- *SymantecDLP.Incident.OtherViolatedPolicy.Name*
-*SymantecDLP.Incident.OtherViolatedPolicy.Version*
+- *SymantecDLP.Incident.OtherViolatedPolicy.Version*
-*SymantecDLP.Incident.OtherViolatedPolicy.Label*
+- *SymantecDLP.Incident.OtherViolatedPolicy.Label*
-*SymantecDLP.Incident.OtherViolatedPolicy.ID*
+- *SymantecDLP.Incident.OtherViolatedPolicy.ID*

 ## Additional Considerations for this version
 There is an issue with DLP API where some incidents get a 401 error.
 For these incidents, the missing data is returned.
-From the Network incident layout, in the description field you can see information about this issue.
+From the Network incident layout, in the description field, you can see information about this issue.